MosesSymeonidis/fronius-to-prometheus/collectors/COLLECTORS.md

 real-time, interactive charts.
 The following list includes collectors for both external services/applications and internal system metrics.

-Read more about collectors and how to enable them in our [collectors documentation](/collectors/README.md), or use the [collector quickstart](/collectors/QUICKSTART.md) to figure out how to collect metrics from your favorite app/service with auto-detection and minimal configuration.
+Learn more about [how collectors work](/docs/collect/how-collectors-work.md), and then learn how to [enable or configure](/docs/collect/enable-configure.md) any of the below collectors using the same process.

 Some collectors have both Go and Python versions as we continue our effort to migrate all collectors to Go.
 In these cases, _Netdata always prioritizes the Go version_, and we highly recommend you use the Go versions for the best